-Employment Tribunal Pricing
+Employment Law Pricing

-We employ lawyers with different levels of experience and qualifications, the details of solicitor/s that will be working on your case, and their rates will be set out in our engagement letter.
+We employ lawyers with different levels of experience and qualifications, the details of the solicitor/s that will be working on your case, and their rates will be set out in our engagement letter.

+The hourly rates for employment litigation work are dependent upon the seniority of the lawyers handling your case.
 For transparency and the avoidance of any doubt, our fees are below:

-Pricing for bringing and defending claims for unfair or wrongful dismissal
+Pricing for bringing and defending claims for unfair or wrongful dismissal:

 • If it is necessary to make or defend applications to amend claims or to provide further information about an existing claim

-• Defending claims that are brought by litigants in person
+• Defending claims that are brought by litigants in person (people with no legal representation)

 • Making or defending a costs application